How Much Is Your Life Worth? (Part 3 - What Your Life Reveals to Your Neighbors)

 "For I know that in me (that is, in my flesh) nothing good dwells: for to will is present with me, but how to perform what is good I do not find.
 For the good that will to do, I do not do; but the evil that I will not to do, that I practice.
 Now if I do what I will not to do, it is no longer I who do it, but the sin that dwells in me.
 I find then a law, that evil is present with me, the one who wills to do good.
 For I delight in the law of God according to the inward man.
 But I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members.
 O wretched man that I am!
 Who will deliver me from this body of death?"
 (Romans 7:18-23)

 When a person is lost the Bible says that person's spirit is dead.
 Their spirit is not actually dead in the sense that a stinking corpse is dead, but it is separated from God and tied to an an eternity away from God, the source of All Life.
 In this sense, the spirit of the lost man is dead.
 The lost remain totally oblivious of God or His influence.
 This person's "dead" spirit gravitates toward evil and is subject to Satan's temptations and traps.
 When that person gets saved that lost spirit connected to death is quickened or made alive and is now connected to God.
 The Bible says his spirit is actually sitting in heavenly places right now beholding the face of our Lord, communing with Him.
 But this newly living spirit is still in communication with the rest of this man's being as well.
 Now you see the reason for the war, for there are two opposing forces living in one individual and this "new creature in Christ" must choose the way to go.
 On one side there is the Holy Spirit/human spirit pulling and coaxing with the "small still voice" of God.
 And on the other side the flesh and Satan pulling against what is right.
 The part that is connected to God knows the sweet fellowship and reward of obedience while the other part still desires the pleasures of sin for a season.
 The thing is, though, now as a genuinely saved man, this person can actually choose not to sin.
 Before he was saved he was pretty much a slave to sin.
 This is a big change from the inside out.
-This war inside every saved person lasts until that person is fully redeemed in his body, by either dying and going to heaven or by being changed in the Rapture as Jesus comes for them in the clouds.
+This war inside every saved person lasts until that person is fully redeemed in his body, by either dying and going to heaven or by being changed in the Rapture as Jesus comes for him in the clouds.

 "And you He made alive, who were dead in trespasses and sins."
 (Ephesians 2:1)